gardener/gardener/docs/development/kubernetes-clients.md

 ### Don’t Retry on Conflict

-Similar to how a human would typically handle a conflict error, there are helper functions implementing `RetryOnConflict`-semantics, i.e., try an update call, then re-read the object if a conflict occurs, apply the modification again and retry the update.
+Similarly to how a human would typically handle a conflict error, there are helper functions implementing `RetryOnConflict`-semantics, i.e., try an update call, then re-read the object if a conflict occurs, apply the modification again and retry the update.
 However, controllers should generally *not* use `RetryOnConflict`-semantics.
 Instead, controllers should abort their current reconciliation run and let the queue handle the conflict error with exponential backoff.
 The reasoning behind this is that a conflict error indicates that the controller has operated on stale data and might have made wrong decisions earlier on in the reconciliation.
 When using a helper function that implements `RetryOnConflict`-semantics, the controller doesn't check which fields were changed and doesn't revise its previous decisions accordingly.